JensKapitza/build-FreeFileSync-on-raspberry-pi/README.md

 ### 3.1 gcc

-FreeFileSync requires a c++ compiler that supports the c++20 standard.
+FreeFileSync requires a C++ compiler that supports the C++20 standard.
 The default version of gcc with Raspbian Jan2021 is 8.3.0 and does not have all the necessary support.

 Follow the instruction at: https://www.raspberrypi.org/forums/viewtopic.php?t=239609 to build and install the gcc 11.2.0 with minor modifications.
-See [build_gcc.sh](build_gcc.sh) for the script with only c/c++ languages enabled.
+See [build_gcc.sh](build_gcc.sh) for the script with only C/C++ languages enabled.
 Before running, be sure to review and update the config in [build_gcc.sh](build_gcc.sh) according to your device (default is Raspberry Pi 4).

 Note the build needs about 8 GB of free disk space and takes about **4 hours** on the **Raspberry Pi 4 (4 GB)**, **over 6 hours** on the **Raspberry Pi 3B+** and **over 50 hours** on the **Raspberry Pi Zero**.